Detective Constable Entry Programme (DCEP)

 Our new and exciting Detective Constable Entry Programme (DCEP) is your opportunity to become a fully accredited detective.

 Becoming a detective constable is a career like no other.
 As a detective you will work on a wide variety of crimes including serious and complex investigations and you will support the most vulnerable in society.
-A detective’s career is varied and you will take on challenges that will change your life, whilst working to protect the people and communities of South Yorkshire.
+A detective’s career is varied, and you will take on challenges that will change your life, whilst working to protect the people and communities of South Yorkshire.

 Whether you’re a sixth form or university leaver, a supermarket worker or ex-military, we know that you’ll have plenty of transferable skills which you can bring to a career with the police.
 Things like following processes, social and emotional intelligence, conversational skills and the ability to diffuse a situation are all skills we search for in our candidates.
-If you have the relevant experience and strengths, all you have to do is apply.
+If you have the relevant experience and strengths, all you need to do is apply.

 We are accepting applications from both degree and non-degree holders.